Monday, May 30, 2022

 This book had quite a bit of slow suspense in the beginning of the story with lots of information of the Alaskan/Klondike territory and the gold rush days.
 The story is wrapped around a creature that is folklore for that time era and it really made for interesting reading.

-As always with this author the book became fast paced as the more that happened to the small group the more I couldn't put the book down!
+As always with this author the book became fast paced as the more that happened to the small group of people the more I couldn't put the book down!
 The folklore creature becomes the focal point in the last half of the book which sent this book into overdrive!
 I literally read the last 60% within 12 hours and I could not sleep most of the night as I wanted to keep reading to see what would happen next!

 There is quite a bit of blood and gore in this story so it was a good thing I had my gore suit ready as it was definitely needed for this book.
 The graphic descriptions by the author of what happens to some of the unfortunate victims along the way were cringe-worthy as I could see the visual images in my minds eye!